 Pinterest has broken into the mainstream and should be a part of your social media marketing mix for your book.
 Being a writer gives you an advantage over less creative folks so use this space to help build momentum for your books and stretch your social media efforts.
 Before you know it, you’ll actually be having fun there!

-This post is an excerpt from APE: Author, Publisher, Entrepreneur — How to Publish a Book by Guy Kawasaki and Shawn Welch, published with their permission and posted on 12 Most.
+This post is an excerpt from APE: Author, Publisher, Entrepreneur — How to Publish a Book by Guy Kawasaki and Shawn Welch, published with their permission.

 Featured image courtesy of Thomas Hawk licensed via Creative Commons.